AMICI-dev/AMICI/INSTALL.md

 ###  python

-To use AMICI from python, install the module and all other requirements using pip from pypi:
+To use AMICI from python, install the module and all other requirements using pip:

     pip3 install amici